-Fossil fuel industry analysts project significant increases in deepwater oil and gas extraction through 2030.
-Wood Mackenzie projects that ultra-deepwater production - extraction at depths greater than 1500 meters - will account for more than half of all deepwater production in 2024.
-While this sector is heavily consolidated - there are only a handful of active companies - the number of projects that have reached or are scheduled to reach a final investment decision (FID) is growing.
-Notably, Australia's Woodside Energy Group \$7.2 billion Trion ultra deepwater oil project and Shell Offshore's Sparta development, both in the Gulf of Mexico, reached FID in 2023.
+Fossil fuel industry analysts project significant increases in deepwater Opening up new ultra-deepwater oil and gas blocks is inconsistent with oil and gas extraction through 2030.
+Wood Mackenzie projects that phasing out fossil fuels.
+All offshore drilling is risky and can devastate ultra-deepwater production - extraction at depths greater than 1500 marine environments and communities dependent on fishing.
+High meters - will account for more than half of all deepwater production wave activity can make it impossible to clean up oil spills, and effects in 2024.
+While this sector is heavily consolidated - there are only on wildlife and corals can be severe.
+The impact on workers exposed a handful of active companies - the number of projects that have to spills is high, and many face prolonged legal battles with little reached or are scheduled to reach a final investment decision (FID) is restitution.
+While proponents point to less emissions in the extraction growing.
+Notably, Australia's Woodside Energy Group \$7.2 billion Trion process, this reasoning ignores the decades-long lock-in from opening ultra deepwater oil project and Shell Offshore's Sparta development, new reserves. both in the Gulf of Mexico, reached FID in 2023.